CORRECT CHRONOLOGY OF THE FOUNDING OF THE GREEN PARTY,

 A second meeting was held in the canteen.
 LW & TW invited FS and MB to attend.
 They remained involved thereafter during the club's short life.

 The Club of Thirteen was a discussion group and had no political intention, The four founders were already in established regular professional and occasional social contact.
 The Club was however incidental in causing the 'founding four' to agree that a new political movement was necessary to address the issues which were being discussed.
-The founding four were not, at this stage, aware of the Movement for Survival.
-The other Thirteen Club members wanted to remain informed and in contact but did not wish to take part in overt political actions.
+The founding four were not, at this stage, aware of the Movement for Survival. (see footnote) The other Thirteen Club members wanted to remain informed and in contact but did not wish to take part in overt political actions.
 Bob Richlie withdrew almost immediately.
 Graham Cles (the accountant at Herbert-Ingersoll) remained on the fringe, lent covert support, and attended, the public 'launch' meeting.

 As of 1994 Teddy Goldsmith had no recollection of this meeting.
 He remembers TW called him in Cornwall in late '73 or early '74 to tell him PEOPLE would be standing in the election (which occured in Feb 1974) inspired by "Blueprint for Survival".
 Teddy naturally agreed to become a candidate.